asjadnaqvi/asjadnaqvi.github.io/_pages/stata.md

 ## Client engagement
-I also contract directly with clients such as multilateral organizations, ministries, and universities to support them with data workflows, creating piplines for complex data analysis, customizing visualization packages, and even directly creating visualizations for various reports etc. Doing this type of work was not really planned but some of these projects were too exciting to pass.
-Even though I cannot say much about these projects till they are officially launched, it is usually around them that the packages get a burst of upgrades followed by social media activity.
-If you also want support with large projects then please reach out!
+I also work directly with clients.
+This includes multilateral organizations, ministries, and universities where most of the requests are for data workflows, complex analytical pipelines, custom extensions of existing visualization packages, and the production of publication-ready graphics for articles, reports, and policy documents.

+While this type of engagement was not originally planned, several projects were too exciting to decline.
+Such collaborations also frequently coincide with intensive development phases, during which packages receive substantial upgrades and refinements.
+If you are seeking support for a larger analytical or visualization project, please feel free to reach out.

 ## Portfolio and packages

-You can view my [StataViz Portfolio](https://asjadnaqvi.github.io/stata-portfolio) or follow my social media accounts for updates.
+You can browse examples of my work in the [StataViz Portfolio](https://asjadnaqvi.github.io/stata-portfolio) or follow my social media accounts for updates on new releases and workshops.

-The list of Stata packages that are currently online are listed below:
+The Stata packages that are currently available online are listed below:

 <!-- pages/projects.md -->
 <div class="projects">